hyunsik/incubator-tajo/tajo-project/src/site/markdown/review-request-tool.md

 There are 2 reasons that can cause this -
  * The code is not checked into your local branch
  * The -b branch is not pointing to the remote branch.
-In the example above, "trunk" is specified as the branch, which is the local branch.
+In the example above, "master" is specified as the branch, which is the local branch.
 The correct value for the -b (--branch) option is the remote branch. "git branch -r" gives the list of the remote branch names.

 **When I run the script, it throws the following error and exits**